mrlhansen/idrac_exporter/README.md

 * Dell iDRAC 9
 * Lenovo XClarity

-The `system` and `sensors` metrics (see the details below) are fully supported on all these systems, while the `sel` metrics are limited to iDRAC at the moment.

 ## Download
 The exporter is written in [Go](https://golang.org) and it can be downloaded and compiled using:
 ```bash